sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>stress</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A tool to put given subsystems under a specified load
+Short desc    : A tool to put given subsystems under a specified load
 URL          : http://people.seas.harvard.edu/~apw/stress/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : stress is not a benchmark, but is rather a tool designed to put given
+Descript     : stress is not a benchmark, but is rather a tool designed to put given
              : subsytems under a specified load.
 Instances in which this is useful
              : include those in which a system administrator wishes to perform tuning
              : activities, a kernel or libc programmer wishes to evaluate denial of